jhpyle/docassemble/_docs/development.md

 Note that editing files in your [Playground] in this way is a "hack" that bypasses **docassemble**'s front end, so do not be surprised if you encounter problems.
-For example, if the server is unable to access a file because your text editor has placed a lock on it, don't be surprised if you see an error.
+For example, if the server is unable to access a file because your text editor has placed a lock on it, you might see an error.

 If you are not using [Docker], but you are using Linux, you can use sshfs to create a mount in your home directory that maps to the